Work with external groups in Viva Engage networks not aligned to native mode

-- Users are blocked from receiving invitations from Yammer networks on other domains.
+- Users are blocked from receiving invitations from Viva Engage networks on other domains.

 When you disable external access to your groups and conversations:

-When a user tries to add an external participant in Yammer, the user receives an error message stating that they are unable to add external participants because it violates their company's policy.
+When a user tries to add an external participant in Viva Engage, the user receives an error message stating that they're unable to add external participants because it violates their company's policy.
 The user won't be allowed to post the message.

 Any current external participants are blocked from using external conversations or threads that they may have been participating in.